CoffeeBeforeArch/clang_format_setup/README.md

 ![alt text](https://github.com/CoffeeBeforeArch/clang_format_setup/blob/master/vim_images/vim_formatted.png)

 Options for the plugin can be set inside of your .vimrc file.
-Here is an example of mine (these options are all described in greater detail in the README for the plugin) If you have multiple clang-format versions installed, there is a variable you can set to specifically which one you would like to work with (different versions format code differently).
+Here is an example of mine (these options are all described in greater detail in the README for the plugin) If you have multiple clang-format versions installed, there is a variable (g:clang_format#command) you can set to specify which one you would like to work with (different versions format code differently).

 ![alt text](https://github.com/CoffeeBeforeArch/clang_format_setup/blob/master/vim_images/vim_vimrc.png)